HubRise/website/content/apps/smartendr/en/overview.md

 layout: documentation
 meta:
   title: Overview | Smartendr | HubRise
   description: Smartendr overview, reasons for connecting Smartendr to HubRise and summary of integrated features.
-Synchronise data between your and your other apps.
+Synchronise data between Smartendr and your other apps.
 gallery:
    - __gallery-001.png
    - __gallery-002.png